flononymus/UI-Box-Typescript/CODE_OF_CONDUCT.md

   - [ ] **Ball**
     - [x] Prototype 2d basketball thingy
+    - [ ] Reset button in the center of screen + bigger
     - [ ] Add a hoop
     - [ ] Add a reference for pull direction/pull strenght